grzeimann/LRS2_Sky_Modeling/README.md

 Quick start
 - Create a conda environment and install in editable mode.
-- Ingest FITS files into a CSV index.
+- Ingest a channel-specific list into a CSV index.
-- Prototype label extraction and modeling.
+- Compute labels from the CSV and prototype modeling.

 Environment
 1. conda env create -f environment.yml